lucask07/covg_fpga/README.md

 #### Opal Kelly

+This project requires users to have already subscribed to Opal Kelly.
+In this [link provided here](https://pins.opalkelly.com/), please log in with your Opal Kelly account (or perhaps create a new account if you did not happen to have one - a little disclaimer - they wouldn't allow any email with "@gmail.com" domain, so you may need your corporation email to register).
+Once you get into your account dashboard, let's click onto "File Downloads" and install a Driver's `.exe` file.
+In your File Explorer, double-click onto that `.exe` file to get their installation instruction.

+#### National Instruments VISA (NI-VISA)

+This is another thing to allow the codebase to hash the lab instruments' addresses out.
+Users will need to install NI-VISA from [National Instruments](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html?srsltid=AfmBOoovcFQiQMx4IjaNkg-Cd8_ZoBqP2IjF_Lhh3Y8K0nGonVGv8YZC#565016).
+Log in with your account or create a new account if you haven't had one yet, and then click download to get their `.exe` file.
+Double-click on it to follow along with their installation instruction.

 ### Navigating and minimal scripting to install lab systems

 These following steps require users to script in the Anaconda Prompts terminal.